Inter-academic relations officer,

 Political Theology in the Contemporary Holy Land

-1989-1994: student of the École Normale Supérieure of Fontenay-Saint Cloud
+1989-1994: Student at the École Normale Supérieure of Fontenay-Saint Cloud

-1998: Doctor of Arts of the University of Sorbonne-Paris IV
+1998: Doctor of Arts, University of Sorbonne-Paris IV

 2002: Bachelor’s degree in Holy Scripture